momentum-mod/docs/_posts/commands/2020-05-01-mom_saveloc_current.md

 safeguard: mom_run_safeguard_saveloc_tele
 ---

 Teleports the player to their current saved location.
+If player holds down the key it will load the saveloc and freeze the player in place, releasing the key will unfreeze the player.